tvsnarayana/tech-interview-handbook/non-technical/questions-to-ask.md

 - Does the company culture encourage entrepreneurship?
 Could you give me any specific examples?
 - What was something you wish someone would have told you before you joined?
 - What is unique about working at this company that you have not experienced elsewhere?
+- What does the company do to nurture and train its employees?

 ## HR